Blow molding & Blow molding technology

 • Thermal conductivity of the tool material

-In Addition, the Cooling Time of the Blowmoulding Process is Influenced by:
+In addition, the cooling time of the blowmolding process is influenced by:

 • Cooling water consumption